holepunchto/hypercore/README.md

 const core = new Hypercore('./directory') // store data in ./directory
 ```

 Alternatively you can pass a [Hypercore Storage](https://github.com/holepunchto/hypercore-storage) or use a [Corestore](https://github.com/holepunchto/corestore) if you want to make many Hypercores efficiently.
+Note that `random-access-storage` is no longer supported.

 `key` can be set to a Hypercore key which is a hash of Hypercore's internal auth manifest, describing how to validate the Hypercore.
 If you do not set this, it will be loaded from storage.
 If nothing is previously stored, a new auth manifest will be generated giving you local write access to it.